A career as a barristers' clerk would suit you if you want to use your business, administrative and people skills to manage chambers

 - excellent negotiation skills

-- commercial awareness and sales skills, in order to maintain the supply of work
+- commercial awareness and sales skills, to maintain the supply of work

 - attention to detail and accuracy